RetroDECK/ES-DE/INSTALL-DEV.md

 * `string` - just text
 * `float` - a floating-point decimal value (written as a string)
 * `integer` - an integer value (written as a string)
-* `datetime` - a date and, potentially, a time.
-These are encoded as an ISO string, in the following format: "%Y%m%dT%H%M%S%F%q".
-For example, the release date for Chrono Trigger is encoded as "19950311T000000" (no time specified)
+* `datetime` - a date and optionally a time encoded as an ISO string in the format "%Y%m%dT%H%M%S",  for example "19950311T000000"
 * `bool` - a true or false value

-Some metadata is also marked as "statistic" - these are kept track of by ES-DE and do not show up in the metadata editor.
+Some metadata is also marked as "statistic", these are kept track of by ES-DE and do not show up in the metadata editor.
 They are shown in certain views (for example, the detailed view and the video view both show `lastplayed`, although the label can be disabled by the theme).

 There are two basic categories of metadata, `game` and `folders` and the metdata tags for these are described in detail below.